appirio-tech/lc1-project/docs/basic_requirements_30045431.README.md

 ##### Models and Controller Added

 Two models are added for this challenge, they are ***Requirement*** and ***ChallengeRequirement***.
 The Requirement table has details of a requirement, the ChallengeRequirement is a join table that connects a Challenge and Requirement.
-I avoid to use an association between models as the challenge requirement urged not to use high-level.
+I avoided using an association between models as the challenge requirement urged not to use high-level.
 The SQL to create these tables is provided in the ***docs/create.requirements.sql***.

 The controller for challenge requirement is implemented in ***controllers/challenge-requirements.js***.